spdx/spdx-spec/chapters/7-relationships-between-SPDX-elements.md

 The use of `NOASSERTION`or `NONE` is not mandatory for any relationship.
 If no relationship of a particular type is specified, then the document author is not presumed to be asserting whether or not there are relationships of that type.
 If some relationships of a particular type are specified, then the document author is not presumed to be asserting whether there are more possible relationships of that type.

-The relationships between two SPDX elements that are supported are:
+The relationships between two SPDX elements that are supported are shown in Table 68.

+Table 68 — Relationships between two SPDX elements that are supported

 | Relationship           | Description | Example |
 |------------------------|-------------|---------|